braintrustdata/autoevals/README.md

 ## Example

-Use AutoEvals to model-grade an example LLM completion using the [factuality prompt](templates/factuality.yaml).
+Use Autoevals to model-grade an example LLM completion using the [factuality prompt](templates/factuality.yaml).

 ### Python